sashalee23/AI-Governance-Gateway/README.md

 # AI Governance Gateway

 A careful middle-man that sits between a user and an AI-Model and asks questions like:
-    "Should I even let the AI answer this?"
+_"Should I even let the AI answer this?"_,
-    "If it answers, is the answer safe?"
+_"If it answers, is the answer safe?"_,
-    "Can I explain later why this answer was given?"
+_"Can I explain later why this answer was given?"_

 This is a system designed to track WHY a descision was made by an AI system while also putting guardrails in place to decide IF a decision should be made by an AI.